geelen/glenmaddern.com/src/lib/articles/css-modules.md

 ---
 title: "CSS Modules"
-strap: "Welcome to the future"
+strap: "Welcome to the Future"
 date: "2015-08-19"
 ---